 Roll back 2 years and 2014 saw England gearing up for the biggest event in the football calendar, the World Cup.
 The 2014 World Cup saw huge amounts of pressure and expectation placed on Hodgson’s 23 man England squad.
 This pressure and expectation came from representing their country, the public and their manager who openly stated before the tournament that he felt he had a winning squad.
 Roll forward to 2016 and exactly 50 years since England’s iconic 1966 World Cup win, could this finally be England’s chance to shine?

 So what could make the difference?
-Perhaps remarkably England still have Hodgson at the helm, although often following a poor tournament result the first person to go is the coach/manager.
-Just look at Stuart Lancaster’s departure following England’s disastrous Rugby World Cup performance of 2015 and football is often managed in the same unforgiving way.
+Perhaps remarkably, in 2016, England still have Hodgson at the helm, although often following a poor tournament result the first person to go is the coach/manager.
+Just look at Stuart Lancaster’s departure following England’s disastrous Rugby World Cup performance of 2015.
+Football is often managed in the same unforgiving way.
 However, despite a contract due to run till after the France based tournament it seems that this isn’t the only reason Hodgson is still in place.
 He not only has the backing of the FA with Greg Dyke openly saying they would back Hodgson but also he appears respected and supported by his players, ‘we are proud to play for Roy Hodgson.
 He’s a great Manager.’
 Match this with the fact that the team have some phenomenally talented players.
 Where the 2014 World Cup squad could have been deemed a young squad, short on tournament experience, four years down the line a stronger team is most definitely evident with some new superstars emerging.
 Vardy has recently been termed ‘the most electric attacker in England’ with Kane called the ‘unconventional superstar’ and these are two players who were instrumental in stirring a comeback from 2-0 down to win 3-2 against Germany in March .
 Finally much has been made of new kid on the block Dele Alli, Hodgson himself has been quoted as saying he can do ‘anything in midfield’.
 He is a player who in the England vs Germany game played in March was billed ‘potentially the best young English midfielder for a generation left even the arch-technocrats of Germany envious of his talent’.

 So while the team is stable and highly promising this doesn’t take away from the fact that any international football event carries with it huge amounts of pressure which generates an increase in anxiety and stress.
 These are terms commonly discussed within all spheres of sport from school level to the global stage.
 The competitive environment is designed to elevate the arousal levels of not just the players but the fans as well.
 Anxiety at its most basic level can lead to co-ordination difficulties, and problems with attention to detail, all of which can prove debilitating to performance.
 The need for the athletes to control their emotions will be greater than ever as the team will have something to prove following their early 2014 tournament exit.